OHSU-Library/github-tutorial/docs/lessons/Lesson2.md

 **Your turn:**

 - On the ticket you previously commented on, assign the ticket to Nicole, mention Julie and provide attach a picture of a cat (either a picture you grab from the internet, or attach a picture you have saved on your computer)

+### 2.2 How to comment on tickets

+- Click on an issue in the ticket tracker in the OHSU-Library/github-tutorial repo

+- Scroll to the bottom of the ticket, and add content in the "Leave a comment" field

+- Use the top tool bar to format your text, add **bold**, *italic*, lists etc.

+- Preview your text to see how your formatting looks

+**Your turn:**

+- Follow the instructions above to comment on a ticket that someone created

 ### 3. How to organize issues into Projects and Milestones